 Video marketing case studies are the “after movie” of a contract with a client, in order to highlight good practices and related strategies.

-We are not so much interested in putting our work forward.
+I am not so much interested in putting my work forward.

 Rather, an effective video solution cannot be separated from the right marketing strategy.
 In the case studies presented here, it is above all the variety of possible approaches that your attention should focus on.